 It is important to know your MPP's background and experience.
-It is helpful to read their biography on the Ontario Legislative Assembly website, their own MPP website, or Wikipedia.
+To familiarize yourself, it is helpful to read their biography on the Ontario Legislative Assembly website, their own MPP website, or Wikipedia.
 The biographies provide useful information on their previous occupations and their involvement in the community.
-They may also outline the MPP's legislative history (whether they have previously or currently hold any special cabinet or legislative function, how long they have held office, etc.).
+They may also outline the MPP's legislative history (whether they have previously held or currently hold any special cabinet or legislative function, how long they have held office, etc.).